Rosemary Focaccia Bread Recipe

-Rosemary focaccia bread is easy to make at home with a few basic ingredients.
+Rosemary focaccia bread is easy to make at home.
+This bread is flavored with rosemary, olive oil and garlic.

 Rosemary focaccia bread is arguably my favorite savory bread.
 It’s an Italian flatbread that is similar to pizza dough.
 It’s characteristic combination of rosemary, garlic and olive oil is irresistible.
 Thankfully this bread is incredibly easy to make at home and pairs well with numerous dishes!